String amplitudes and mutual information in confining backgrounds: the partonic behavior: String scattering amplitude in confining backgrounds

-Also, in reference \cite{Seki:2014pca}, it has been shown that as any interaction between particles would change the entanglement entropy (EE), therefore the change of EE should be related to the scattering amplitude.
+In an older work, \cite{Seki:2014pca}, it has been shown that any interaction between particles would change the entanglement entropy (EE), and this change of EE has been directly linked to the scattering amplitude.
 This is also the case for all other mixed correlation measures such as mutual information and negativity.
-So the scattering amplitude should also be able to track the four saddles of mixed correlations \cite{Dong:2021oad,Ghodrati:2022hbb}, as we have noticed.
-The entanglement entropy can also be written in terms of a Wilson loop $\langle W \rangle$ as $S_E= (1- c \lambda \partial_\lambda ) \log \langle W \rangle$, and thus at large 'Hooft couplings $\lambda$, the change of EE at leading order in $\lambda$ is related to the gluon scattering amplitude as
+So the scattering amplitude should also able to track the ``four saddles" of the mixed correlations studied in \cite{Dong:2021oad,Ghodrati:2022hbb}.

-Accordingly, the same relations should be present between the mixed correlation measures such as MI, negativity, entanglement and complexity of purification, and the string scattering amplitudes, as we have traced out here.
+Then, by employing the perturbation theory, the disc scattering amplitude of two heavy quark-anti-quark pairs which are being accelerated in the opposite directions has been found in \cite{Hubeny:2014zna}.
+So by taking the entanglement entropy of the quark and anti-quark which is approximately $S_{EE}= \sqrt{\lambda}$, where $\lambda$ is the 't Hooft coupling, the connections between these quantities can be demonstrated in a more rigorous and analytical way.
+In addition, the entanglement entropy can be written in terms of the Wilson loop, $\langle W \rangle$ as $S_E= (1- c \lambda \partial_\lambda ) \log \langle W \rangle$, (please check eq 1.1 \cite{Lewkowycz:2013laa} which is correct in general $d$-dimension, and also \cite{Seki:2014pca, Kitaev:2005dm}).
+Thus, at large 'Hooft couplings $\lambda$, the change of EE at leading order in $\lambda$ could be related to the gluon scattering amplitude as \cite{Seki:2014pca}